About The Fighters Generation Game & Character Reviews!

 and MVC3 scored a 8.9

-Side note: Fighting games on portable systems and some early console games are given a slight "curve" in some categories, as graphical and other limitations were a thing back then.
+*SIDE NOTE: Fighting games on portable systems and some early console games are given a slight "curve" in certain categories, as graphical and other limitations were a thing to consider back then.

 TFG's Character Ratings and Overviews are "just for fun" and have always been a unique trademark of the website since the early 2000's.
-I even wrote some of those reviews while I was still in high school (ayy, what were you doing in high school?
+I even wrote some of those early reviews while I was still in high school... (ay, what were you doing in high school?
 I was

-double-dipping and creating a website instead of following the flock.)
-As the lone Webmaster of this URL since the very beginning (a real life person who has spent 10's of
+double-dipping and creating a website instead of following the flock and wasting my life.)
+As the lone Webmaster of this URL since the very beginning (a real life person who has spent 1000's of hours coding and editing this website), my comments near the bottom of character profiles have helped me stay sane and having fun while making incredibly-time-consuming updates,

 Style / Moveset

-opinion of a character's overall fighting style.
+opinion of a character's overall fighting style in the game (or games) they appear in.
 How innovative and

-their moveset, but also considers previous movesets and the "impact" they had from prior games.
+their moveset, but also considers previous movesets and the "impact" they had in prior games.

-charismatic is the fighter?
+charismatic are they?
 Is their personality clearly represented

 in the game and official artwork?
 Pre-fight intros, taunts, win